xin-xia/xin-xia.github.io/publication.md

 ## Journal Papers

 ### 2019

+49. Zhiyuan Wan,  <strong>Xin Xia</strong>, Ahmed E. Hassan.
+"What Do Programmers Discuss about Blockchain?
+A Case Study on the Use of Balanced LDA and the Reference Architecture of a Domain to Capture Online Discussions about Blockchain Platforms across Stack Exchange Communities".
+IEEE Transactions on Software Engineering (TSE), 19 pages.
+Accepted.    <br />

 48. Zhiyuan Wan, David Lo, <strong>Xin Xia</strong>, Liang Cai.
 "Practical and Effective Sandboxing for Linux Containers".
 Empirical Software Engineering (EMSE).
 Accepted.   <br />